Chapter 7: Guidelines for the Provision of Anaesthesia Services in the Non-theatre Environment 2020

 Introduction

-There are increasing numbers of surgical diagnostic and therapeutic procedures performed outside of the main theatre environment.
-These procedures may require anaesthetic interventions through monitored care, sedation, regional anaesthesia or general anaesthesia.
+There are increasing numbers of diagnostic and therapeutic procedures performed outside the main theatre environment, in both elective and emergency situations.
+These procedures may require anaesthetic involvement through haemodynamic monitoring during the procedure, sedation, regional anaesthesia or general anaesthesia.
 The challenge for anaesthesia is to develop a framework that supports and regulates the safe delivery of care.

 Commercial and NHS healthcare providers are expanding non-theatre environments to deliver surgical and diagnostic procedures.
-The framework guidance should be applied to all non-theatre services delivered that require anaesthetic interventions.
+This framework guidance should be applied to all non-theatre services that require anaesthetic interventions.

 The complexity and challenges of providing anaesthesia care in the non-theatre environment should be acknowledged through appropriate regulation of healthcare providers and training and certification of anaesthesia providers.
-Personnel should be certified resuscitation providers.
+All clinical personnel assisting with anaesthesia should be certified resuscitation providers.

-Facilities delivering anaesthesia and sedation by anaesthetic providers should develop a culture of safety that reflects anaesthesia guidelines.
-Patients should expect uniform standards of service provision wherever the service is provided and whoever is the provider.
+Facilities delivering anaesthesia and sedation by anaesthetic providers should develop a culture of safety that reflects Guidelines for the Provision of Anaesthetic Services (GPAS) guidelines.
+Patients expect uniformly high standards of service provision wherever the service is provided and whoever is the provider.

-The development of deep sedation techniques and general anaesthesia with total intravenous anaesthesia (TIVA)/target-controlled infusion (TCI) techniques may remove the requirement for complex gas delivery systems and anaesthetic machines.
-The safe delivery of anaesthesia through preoperative assessment, case selection, anaesthesia delivery, recovery and post-operative care should not be compromised through cost pressures.
+The development of deep sedation techniques and general anaesthesia with total intravenous anaesthesia (TIVA)/target-controlled infusion techniques may remove the requirement for complex gas delivery systems and anaesthetic machines.
+The safe delivery of anaesthesia through preoperative assessment, case selection, anaesthesia delivery, recovery and postoperative care should not be compromised because of cost pressures.

 The physical environment can be challenging for the safe provision of anaesthesia when compared with the main theatre environment.
 The anaesthesia providers should develop safe practice guidelines that consider the assessment, induction, recovery and discharge of patients.
 In addition, procedure-specific risks such as radiation exposure and infection control should be considered.
-Compliance with the safe surgery checklist is obligatory.
-Complication management should be written into patient pathways with consideration of access to other medical, surgical and critical care services.
+Compliance with the surgical safety checklist is obligatory.1 Complication management should be written into patient pathways with consideration of access to other medical, surgical, and critical care services.

 1. Staffing requirements